vrlakkaraju/GoScripts/Notes.md

 # My Golang notes
-**NOTE:** This work is reference from https://github.com/inancgumus/learngo
+**NOTE:** These notes are a reference from https://github.com/inancgumus/learngo and full credits to Udemy course `Master and Deeply Understand Google's Go from Scratch with Illustrated In-Depth Tutorials & 1000+ Hands-On Exercises` by Inanc Gumus and Jose Portilla

 * To intialize a module
   * `go mod mymodule`